 These contradictions mirror the crises that occur cyclically in other sectors as part of the capitalist economy.
 What has happened in healthcare in the US is a consequence of the relentless advance of imperialism, the penetration of capital into every sector of society.
 In this late stage of imperialism, where capital is scouring the planet, overturning every rock in every corner to find new markets to expand into, the public sector in imperialist countries has been its most recent solution.
 Sectors that were formerly public domain such as energy, water and transport were the first to be privatized.
 Then the onslaught began on education and healthcare, turning students and patients into consumers and commodifying the minds of young people and human well-being.
 Vital to this process was changing the discourse from the logic of "the public good" to the logic of "profit and loss."
+In the last few decades, the notion that school disand was subsequently diagnosed with stomach cancer, their insurance company could deny payment by collecting "evidence" that the cancer had already occurred before the first date of coverage.

-In the last few decades, the notion that school districts and hospitals should perform financially just as any other corporate business became "common sense."
+tricts and hospitals should perform financially just as any other corporate business became "common sense."
 Profit and loss became the measure of the success and failure of something as fundamental as the development of young minds and caring for the sick and aged.